Freedom of religion in Afghanistan: Discrimination against non-Muslims

-According to Human Rights Watch (HRW), in September 1998, the Taliban issued decrees that forbade non-Muslims from building places of worship but allowed them to worship at existing holy sites, forbade non-Muslims from criticizing Muslims, ordered non-Muslims to identify their houses by placing a yellow cloth on their rooftops, forbade non-Muslims from living in the same residence as Muslims, and required that non-Muslim women wear a yellow dress with a special mark so that Muslims could keep their distance.
+According to Human Rights Watch (HRW), in September 1998, the Taliban issued decrees that forbade non-Muslims from building new places of worship but allowed them to worship at existing holy sites, criticizing Muslims and living in the same residence as Muslims, as well as ordering non-Muslims to identify their houses by placing a yellow cloth on their rooftops and requiring non-Muslim women wear a yellow dress with a special mark so that Muslims could keep their distance.

 The constitution limits the political rights of Afghanistan's non-Muslims, and only Muslims are allowed to become the President.

 Discrimination against Sikhs

 In May 2001, according to news reports, the Taliban considered an edict requiring Sikhs to wear identifying badges on their clothing.
 On May 23, 2001, Taliban radio announced that the edict was approved by religious officials.
 However, Mullah Omar reportedly did not sign the edict and it was not implemented by the Taliban.
-The Taliban claim was that the proposed edict would protect Sikh citizens from harassment by members of the religious police.
-International observers regarded the proposed edict as part of the Taliban's efforts to segregate and isolate non-Muslim citizens, and to encourage more Sikh emigration.
-The reaction of Sikh citizens reportedly ranged from indifference to outrage.
+Not only Sikhs were discriminated but their own religion people were also discriminated because of caste system of that period.